Best Headphones for Tinnitus

 Tinnitus Sufferers Can Safely and Comfortably Enjoy Music with the Right Headphones

 If you are among the 15% to 20% of people affected by tinnitus, you may be wondering which headphones will be best for you.
 You want to enjoy the freedom and intimacy afforded by personal listening devices without aggravating the ringing in your ears.
-And you care about sound quality, so you don't want to settle for just any old headphones.
+And you care about sound quality and playback, so you don't want to settle for just any old over-ear headphones–whether that's a mass-market wireless over-ear headphone or a high-quality audiophile headset.

 Tinnitus is generally experienced as a phantom ringing in the ear or ears, but it can cause other noises such as buzzing, roaring, clicking, hissing, or humming.
 Sometimes the sound can be so loud that it interferes with a person's ability to concentrate or to hear external sounds.
 Tinnitus can be constant or intermittent, and it can very much affect a person's quality of life.